 B12 Deficiency Symptoms

 What are the first evident symptoms of vitamin B12 deficiency?
-Concentration problems, anxiety, hair and skin diseases like dermatitis and eczema, fatigue and malaise and aches in the muscles.
+Anxiety, problems with concentration, hair and skin diseases like eczema or dermatitis , fatigue and malaise and muscles aches.

 Apart from causing a severe degree of anemia, a larger deficit of B12 deficiency can also cause some severe nervous disorders leading to paralysis.